Compensation Claims for Optician Negligence

 The above symptoms can severely impact on a person’s quality of life as well as affect their ability to perform daily tasks and work as they did before the negligence occurred.

 Suffering medical negligence of any kind is likely to impact severely upon a person’s confidence in future treatment.
 Although the majority of opticians work entirely within the law and have exceptional standards of care, we empathise greatly with those who have suffered from poor treatment.
-Our solicitors ensure that full consideration is given to all areas of suffering and loss to secure the highest levels of compensation possible.
+Your solicitor will ensure that full consideration is given to all areas of suffering and loss to secure the highest levels of compensation possible.

 Can I make a claim if I suffer an injury following laser eye surgery?